NicholasJBond/Perkins-POS/README.md

 # Perkins-POS
- Command Line based Point of Sale software
+ Command Line based Point of Sale software.

-Login:
+ Current Version: PerkinsPOSTest-1.2.1

-010209
+This Software is still in it's testing stage.

-Help- 01
+Login: 1111

-cl~:01
+The help page with all commands is visable by entering 01 at the main command line (cl~ : 01)